 Ginger flour is super fine dust/crumbs, of super baked, gingerbread.
 You can bake your own gingerbread until no moisture is left, I like to bake my gingerbread at a low temperature like 180-200 degrees for at least an hour or more.
 Basically I feel like you can’t bake it enough- which has led to me not paying attention to when I am trying to bake “normal” bread for my family. (to many burnt bread nights)

 Do you have to bake your own gingerbread to make ginger flour?

-An alternative to baking your own gingerbread to make ginger flour, you can use store bought Wilton Gingerbread Kits, smart to buy when there are end of the season sales and save for next year or I like to use Murray brand of GingerSnaps.
+No you do not have to bake your own gingerbread to make ginger flour.
+A great alternative to baking your own gingerbread is to use bought Wilton Gingerbread Kits.
+The gingerbread in those kits is super hard!
+It is smart to buy when there are end of the season sales and save for next year.
+I usually forget to do that so using Murray brand of GingerSnaps works too!

-Using Murray brand of GingerSnaps it gives my gingerbread pastiallage a consistent color that makes for easy tinting later. (for tinting I suggest Sugar Art products https://www.thesugarart.com) I learned the hard way and threw in some extra super baked gingerbread in with the GingerSnaps not thinking about the end product and was not happy when I realized I wasted taking the time to make and it not match the color I was use to making with just the ginger snaps.
+A plus to using Murray brand of GingerSnaps is that it gives my gingerbread pastiallage a consistent color that makes for easy tinting later. (for tinting I suggest The Sugar Art master elites.
+I learned the hard way and threw in some extra super baked gingerbread in with the GingerSnaps not thinking about the end result.
+I ended up with having much darker than I wanted ginger flour that was harder to tint.

-Some other uses for Ginger flour other than an ingredient in gingerbread pastiallge, is to mix with fondant to give a velvety texture and also add some gingerbread into the mix:) I add to rice cereal treats as well just to help my piece have a great gingerbread smell.
+Some other uses for Ginger flour, other than an ingredient in gingerbread pastiallge, is to mix with fondant.
+When you do that it gives a velvety texture.
+I also like to add it to rice cereal treats to help my piece have a great gingerbread smell.

-**To purchase Pampered Chef items please contact your favorite Pampered Chef Consultant in your area, I am not a consultant but a super fan of their products.
+**To purchase Pampered Chef items please contact your favorite Pampered Chef Consultant in your area, I am not a consultant, and do not get any paid commission, but just a super fan of their products.